souvik-own-library/souvik-first-demo/README.md

 # souvik-first-demo
-This is my first Git Repositiry
+This is my first Git Repository
+Author: Souvik Das